lfarroco/verbo-lang/README.md

 If the variable "age" is higher than 18, return "adult".
 Otherwise, return "minor".
 If "musician code" is "MOZ", call the "play mozart" function.
 Otherwise, call the "play beethoven" function.
 ```

+## Roadmap

+- [ ] Feed generated files into a static code analyzer to check for common issues.
+- [ ] Add support for more languages.
+- [ ] Add support for application types (cli, web api, web app, mobile app).
+- [ ] Generate tests based on the comments.